industrialdev/wicket-drupalmodule-php/README.md

 # Wicket Drupal module

-Download (NOT CLONE) this repo in to the modules directory of a drupal website.
+Download (NOT CLONE) this repo in to the modules/custom directory of a drupal website.

 Make sure the module folder is called "wicket-drupalmodule-php"